Discovery Prospects for a Minimal Dark Matter Model at Cosmic and Intensity Frontier Experiments: Introduction

 A wide range of experimental efforts are currently underway to search for such candidates, including direct detection experiments probing dark matter scattering, accelerator-based experiments designed to produce and detect dark matter and dark-sector particles, and precise measurements of the cosmic microwave background (CMB).
 For a recent overview of existing and planned searches, see the community studies \cite{Gori:2022vri,Antel:2023hkf}.

-Dark photons are a possible minimal extension to the Standard Model (SM) that can provide a portal to a larger hidden sector~\cite{Ackerman:2008kmp, Feng:2008mu,Chu:2011be}.
+Dark photons are a possible minimal extension to the Standard Model (SM) that can provide a portal to a larger hidden sector~\cite{Ackerman:2008kmp, Feng:2008mu,Chu:2011be,Fabbrichesi:2020wbt}.
 In this paper, we consider a minimal \emph{secluded} dark matter model, where dark matter is a Dirac fermion, $\chi$, charged only under a dark $U(1)$ gauge symmetry \cite{Pospelov:2007mp}.
 The dominant interaction between the dark matter and the SM is mediated by a kinetically mixed dark photon, $Z_D$, with mass $m_{Z_D} < m_{\chi}$.
 In this regime, the dark photon decays into SM particles, making it an important target for visibly decaying long-lived particle searches at beam-dump experiments, LHCb, Belle II, and dedicated LHC auxiliary detectors \cite{Antel:2023hkf}.

-In this scenario, the dark matter relic abundance is determined by two key processes: direct dark matter production from the SM, $f\bar{f} \to \chi\bar{\chi}$, and dark matter annihilation into dark photons, $\chi\bar{\chi} \to Z_D Z_D$, which in turn decay back to the SM~\cite{Bernal:2015ova, Krnjaic:2017tio, Berlin:2017ftj,Evans:2017kti,Hambye:2019dwd, Du:2020avz, Tapadar:2021kgw, Hryczuk:2021qtz, Slatyer:2015jla, DelNobile:2015uua, Fernandez:2021iti}.
-Above a certain value of the kinetic mixing parameter, $\epsilon$, the hidden sector reaches thermal equilibrium with the SM in the early universe, and the dark matter abundance is controlled only by the dark gauge coupling, $\alpha_D$.
-We refer to this value as the \textit{thermalization floor}.
-Below the thermalization floor, dark matter is not in equilibrium with the SM, requiring a full solution of coupled Boltzmann equations for the hidden sector temperature as well as the number of dark matter particles \cite{Chu:2011be}.
+In this scenario, the dark matter relic abundance is determined by two key processes: direct dark matter production from the SM, $f\bar{f} \to \chi\bar{\chi}$, and dark matter annihilation into dark photons, $\chi\bar{\chi} \to Z_D Z_D$, which in turn decay back to the SM~\cite{Bernal:2015ova, Slatyer:2015jla, DAgnolo:2015ujb, DelNobile:2015uua, Evans:2017kti,Hambye:2019dwd,Fernandez:2021iti,Bhattiprolu:2023akk,Boddy:2024vgt}.
+Above a certain value of the kinetic mixing parameter, $\epsilon$, the relic abundance curves become independent of $\epsilon$, and the dark matter abundance is controlled only by the dark gauge coupling, $\alpha_D$.
+For simplicity we refer to this value of $\epsilon$ as the \textit{thermalization floor}.
+Below the thermalization floor, the dark sector temperature evolves non-adiabatically, requiring a full solution of coupled Boltzmann equations for the hidden sector temperature as well as the number of dark matter particles \cite{Chu:2011be}.
 The observed dark matter density can be realized along a continuous curve in the $\alpha_D$-$\epsilon$ plane, which interpolates between a \emph{freeze-in} mechanism at small $\alpha_D$ and a \emph{secluded freeze-out} scenario at larger values of $\alpha_D$.